raalraan/LeStrat-Net/README.md

 convenient since we are already using `ROOT` for phase space generation.
 In the case of `lhapdf6`, we use the python module to calculate PDFs for initial partons.

+It is necessary to add `lhapdf6` library paths to environment variables, particularly, to have access to the `lhapdf` module in python:

+	export MG5PATH=<directory where you extracted MadGraph>
+	export LD_LIBRARY_PATH=$MG5PATH/HEPTools/lhapdf6_py3/lib:$LD_LIBRARY_PATH
+	export PYTHONPATH=$MG5PATH/HEPTools/lhapdf6_py3/lib/python3.9/site-packages/LHAPDF-6.3.0-py3.9-linux-x86_64.egg/:$PYTHONPATH

+The last line may need to be adjusted (`...LHAPDF-6.3.0...`) depending on the version of `lhapdf6` downloaded by `MadGraph`.
+This can be included in a `envrc` file, including the line `conda activate py39-mlmc`, so that you can do `source envrc`.
+Alternatively, you can include those lines in `~/.bashrc` to have them always defined in every `bash` shell.
+Test that `lhapdf6` can be imported by running

+	(py39-mlmc) $> python3 -c "import lhapdf; print(lhapdf.__version__)"

+TODO: What else?